|Phase II||Biomarker/Laboratory analysis, Treatment||Closed||18 and over||NCI||NCI-2011-01425|

 Further Study Information

-I. To determine if the addition of hedgehog antagonist GDC-0449 (GDC-0449) to FOLFOX chemotherapy improves median progression-free survival (PFS) in the first-line treatment of patients with advanced gastric or gastroesophageal junction (GEJ) adenocarcinoma.
+I. To determine if the addition of GDC-0449 to FOLFOX chemotherapy improves median progression free survival (PFS) in the first line treatment of patients with advanced gastric and gastroesophageal junction (GEJ) adenocarcinoma.

-II.
-To determine the level of baseline hedgehog-pathway activation and correlate with clinical outcome and response to treatment with GDC-0449.
+I. To determine the level of baseline hedgehog pathway activation and correlate with clinical outcome and response to treatment with GDC-0449.

 III.
 To determine a primary gastric cancer gene expression profile that may predict response to GDC-0449.

 IV.
 To determine if serum shed collagen epitopes correlate with clinical outcome and may be used to assess efficacy of GDC-0449 treatment.

 V. To determine if circulating endothelial progenitor cells (EPC)'s correlate with treatment response and may be used to assess efficacy of GDC-0449 treatment.

 VI.
 To determine if hedgehog pathway expression is downregulated in EPC's following treatment with GDC-0449.